My sourdough bread

 • 1200 of flour (I use a mix of white, whole wheat and spelt flours - always unbleached, organic and not enriched.
 Bread flour is great.)

-• 300g of well fed starter (look for big bubbles and a nice sound when your spoon goes across it - it usually takes 6-8 hours to reach that state)
+• 300g of well fed starter (I use 3/4 rye and 1/4 white bread flour, look for big bubbles and a nice sound when your spoon goes across it - it usually takes 6-8 hours to reach that state depending on the temperature of your kitchen and whether you are using a liquid or a stiff starter)

 • 900g of water (some use filtered water, I don’t)